junxit/us-congress-bills-117/bill.md

     >       - **(ii)** individuals employed by persons subject to the Railway Labor Act (45 U.S.C.
 151 et seq.); or
     >       - **(iii)** individuals employed as agricultural laborers.
     >   - **(5)** *Manufacturing extension center* The term “manufacturing extension center” has the meaning given the term “Center” in section 25(a) of the National Institute of Standards and Technology Act (15 U.S.C.
 278k(a)).
-    >   - **(6)** *Manufacturing usa institute* The term “Manufacturing USA institute” means an Manufacturing USA institute described in section 34(d) of the National Institute of Standards and Technology Act (15 U.S.C.
+    >   - **(6)** *Manufacturing USA institute* The term “Manufacturing USA institute” means a Manufacturing USA institute described in section 34(d) of the National Institute of Standards and Technology Act (15 U.S.C.
 278s(d)).
-    >   - **(7)** *Minority serving institution* The term “minority-serving institution” means a Hispanic-serving institution, an Alaska Native-serving institution, a Native Hawaiian-serving institutions, a Predominantly Black Institution, an Asian American and Native American Pacific Islander-serving institution, or a Native American-serving nontribal institution as described in section 371 of the Higher Education Act of 1965 (20 U.S.C.
+    >   - **(7)** *Minority-serving institution* The term “minority-serving institution” means a Hispanic-serving institution, an Alaska Native-serving institution, a Native Hawaiian-serving institutions, a Predominantly Black Institution, an Asian American and Native American Pacific Islander-serving institution, or a Native American-serving nontribal institution as described in section 371(a) of the Higher Education Act of 1965 (20 U.S.C.
 1067q(a)).
     >   - **(8)** *Site connectivity infrastructure* The term “site connectivity infrastructure” means localized driveways and access roads to a facility as well as hookups to the new facility for drinking water, waste water, broadband, and other basic infrastructure services already present in the area.
     >   - **(9)** *State* The term “state” has the meaning given such term in section 27(a) of the Stevenson-Wydler Act of 1980 (15 U.S.C.
 3722(a)).
     >   - **(10)** *Tribal college or university* The term “Tribal College or University” has the meaning given such term in section 316 of the Higher Education Act of 1965 (20 U.S.C.
 1059c).
     >   - **(11)** *Venture development organization* The term “venture development organization” has the meaning given such term in section 27(a) of the Stevenson-Wydler Act of 1980 (15 U.S.C.
 3722(a)).
+    >   - **(12)** *Community development financial institution* The term “community development financial institution” has the meaning given in section 103 of the Community Development Banking and Financial Institutions Act of 1994 (12 U.S.C.
+4702).
+    >   - **(13)** *Minority depository institution* The term “minority depository institution” means an entity that is—
+    >     - **(A)** a minority depository institution, as defined in section 308 of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (12 U.S.C.
+1463 note); or
+    >     - **(B)** considered to be a minority depository institution by—
+    >       - **(i)** the appropriate Federal banking agency; or
+    >       - **(ii)** the National Credit Union Administration, in the case of an insured credit union.
     > - **(b)** *Regional technology and innovation hub program*
     >   - **(1)** *In general* Subject to the availability of appropriations, the Secretary shall carry out a program—
-    >     - **(A)** to encourage new and constructive collaboration among local, State, and Federal government entities, institutions of higher education, the private sector, economic development organizations, labor organizations, nonprofit organizations, and community organizations to promote inclusive regional innovation initiatives;
+    >     - **(A)** to encourage new and constructive collaboration among local, State, and Federal government entities, institutions of higher education, the private sector, economic development organizations, labor organizations, worker cooperative membership associations, State or local employee ownership and cooperative development centers, nonprofit organizations, and community organizations to promote inclusive regional innovation initiatives;
     >     - **(B)** to support eligible consortia in the development and implementation of regional innovation strategies;
-    >     - **(C)** to designate eligible consortia as regional technology and innovation hubs and facilitate activities by consortia designated as regional technology and innovation hubs in implementing their regional innovation strategies, in order—
+    >     - **(C)** to designate eligible consortia as regional technology and innovation hubs and facilitate activities by consortia designated as regional technology and innovation hubs in implementing their regional innovation strategies—
     >       - **(i)** to enable United States leadership in technology and innovation sectors critical to national and economic security;
     >       - **(ii)** to support regional economic development and resilience, including in small cities and rural areas, and promote increased geographic diversity of innovation across the United States;
     >       - **(iii)** to promote the benefits of technology development and innovation for all Americans, including underserved communities and vulnerable communities;